Radoszyce, Świętokrzyskie Voivodeship: History

-14th century

 It is not known when Radoszyce received its town rights, most likely it happened during the reign of King Casimir III the Great, probably around 1370.
 At that time, Radoszyce was located along a merchant road called "via magna", which started at Piotrków Trybunalski, and went towards Lublin and Sandomierz, via Przedbórz, Radoszyce, Chęciny, Kielce, Bodzentyn, Sienno, and Solec nad Wisłą.
 The parish church of Radoszyce was probably founded in 1364, in a spot where once a hunting chapel of the Piast dynasty princes stood.

 In ca. 1369, a royal manor house was built here.
 In 1411, King Władysław II Jagiełło stayed here for a short time, on his way north to Prussia.

-15th century

 Jagiełło visited the town again in 1425, travelling from Greater Poland to Red Ruthenia.
 Three years later, the king decided to change Radoszyce's town charter from obsolete Polish regulations to the more modern Magdeburg rights.
 Jagiełło allowed Radoszyce to make two fairs a year.
 In 1450, another Polish king, Casimir IV Jagiellon, stayed here with his daughters.

-16th century

-According to the 1564 documents, Radoszyce belonged to Sandomierz Voivodeship, and was under the jurisdiction of a starosta from Chęciny.
+Radoszyce was a royal town of the Kingdom of Poland, administratively located in the Chęciny County in the Sandomierz Voivodeship in the Lesser Poland Province.
 Nearby villages of Radoska and Grodzisko were regarded as Radoszyce's suburbs.